 Lee (Melissa McCarthy) is a struggling writer whose agent won’t call her back.
-She tips the contents of one glass into another and drinks it all, sipping scotch and soda to tolerate the sound of a successful man at a party telling his immediate entourage that he doesn’t ‘subscribe to the term 'writer’s block'.
-She’s late on her rent and can’t afford the vet’s fees to find out what’s wrong with her cat, Jersey, and she isn’t getting very far with her upcoming biography – there’s nothing new or sexy about Fanny Brice, so we’re told.
+She sips scotch and soda to tolerate the sound of a successful man at a party telling his entourage that he doesn’t subscribe to the term 'writer’s block'.
+She’s late on her rent and can’t afford the vet’s fees to find out what’s wrong with her cat, Jersey.
+And the new Fanny Brice biography Lee's working on isn't set to change these financial woes.

 A biographer is no less of a writer for telling another person’s story, but in spite of the sporadic success in Lee’s body of work, she’s still not impressive enough.
 She’s told that as an unknown, she simply can’t be such a bitch.
-McCarthy slips into Lee’s skin with a deep scowl and layers of tough fabric hiding the shape of what she feels.
-She lives alone with Jersey, and doesn’t have anyone else to care about in her life.
-When she accidentally comes across a rare letter in a research project, the tangibility of another person’s open thoughts gives her a chance to live her life for something.
-A ‘P.S’ is all it takes for Lee’s undeniable talent (and casual theft) to kickstart her creativity again.
+McCarthy slips into Lee’s skin with a deep scowl and the shroud of frumpy clothes.
+She lives alone with the cat, and doesn’t have anyone else to care about in her life.
+When she comes across a rare letter in a research project, all Lee does is add her own postscript.
+This small ‘P.S’ showcases her creativity, and kickstarts a lucrative career of collecting (and slightly updating) literary correspondence.
 The criminality is just a detail.

 Melissa McCarthy and Richard E. Grant offer terrific chemistry in Can You Ever Forgive Me?

-Can You Ever Forgive Me? relates a moment in history that fascinated the FBI as much as collectors and fans, but it’s far from any kind of heist movie.
-Instead of focusing on the thrill of the scam by trying to work out how she did it, the film makes room for Lee’s activity to reflect the necessity of creative stimulation and emotional vulnerability.
-McCarthy rarely struggles to make people laugh, but the humour in Lee’s embittered insecurities anchors a performance that marks a clear turning point in the actor’s career.
-The laughter of her Lee Israel isn’t negligible – there’s a wheeze in her breath, and it’s hard to tell whether she’s smiling or crying.
-It could be either, as wit doesn’t necessarily entail happiness and frowning pauses punctuate the flow of her words.
+Can You Ever Forgive Me? relates a moment that fascinated the FBI as much as collectors, but it’s hardly a heist movie.
+Instead of focusing on the thrill of the scam, the film reflects the weight of creative stimulation and emotional vulnerability.
+McCarthy rarely struggles to make people laugh, but the humour in Lee’s embitterment anchors a clear turning point in the actor’s career.
+Her laughter isn’t negligible – there’s a wheeze in Lee's breath, and it’s hard to tell whether she’s smiling or crying.
+It could be either.
+Wit doesn’t entail happiness, and frowning pauses punctuate the flow of her words.

 When telling a true story, it’s easy to trace the facts of the source material to deliver a sufficiently convincing account of what happened.
-This could have been a paint-by-numbers biopic of a woman who faked her way to survive, but like Lee, Marielle Heller is doing more than just forging, much more than simply tiptoeing around other people’s talent.
-The film avoids clichés or tidy conclusions.
-It’s inspiring in its complexity, through the voluntary understanding that, as the New York Times said of her memoir, just because you’re sordid it doesn’t mean you’re not pretty damned fabulous too.
+This could have been a paint-by-numbers biopic, of a woman who faked her way to survive.
+But like Lee, Heller is doing more than just forging or tiptoeing around other people’s talent.
+The film is inspiring in its complexity, through the understanding that, as the New York Times said of Lee's memoir, just because you’re sordid it doesn’t mean you’re not pretty damned fabulous too.

 01 Feb 19 – 01 Feb 20, TIMES VARY